streams

 Each passage must be carefully studied in context, but two conclusions can be drawn about each.

-One verse (in some Bibles) does describe a divine Unity among the Three (1 John 5:7), but the text has been shown be a fraudulent insertion by Catholic scribes.
+(2) None of these triadic texts says the Three are united into one Godhead.
+In fact, they actually distinguish "God" from Jesus and the Spirit.
+One verse (in some Bibles) does describe a divine Unity among the Three: 1 John 5:7.
+But this passage has been shown to be a fraudulent insertion in Greek manuscripts by Catholic scribes.

 [Top]